anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When times are bad is when the real entrepreneurs emerge.
+Quote: The only Zen you find on the tops of mountains is the Zen you bring up there.

-By: Robert Kiyosaki
+By: Robert M. Pirsig